Colorado State CDOC - Licensed Practical Nurse ($1,000 Sign-On Bonus) in Statewide, Colorado

 Conditions of Employment

-All job offers are contingent on a satisfactory urinalysis (UA) within 24 hours of contingent offer and a successful medical screening by a health care professional, certifying candidate's ability to perform the essential functions of the position.
-Both the UA and the medical screening will be completed at the applicant's expense (cost is approximately $100).
-Out of state applicants must perform their UA either pre or post offer at the direction of the department.
-Applicant must consent to hold harmless CDOC and its agents and staff from any liability arising in whole or in part from the collection of specimens, testing and the use of this information in connection with CDOC's consideration of application for employment;
+All job offers are contingent upon a successful medical screening by a healthcare professional, certifying candidate's ability to perform the essential functions of the position, completed at the applicant's own expense.
+Applicant must consent to hold harmless CDOC and its agents and staff from any liability arising in whole or in part from the testing and the use of this information in connection with CDOC's consideration of application for employment.

 Must be 21 years of age;